Scheduled MonumentsEnglandCodnor Castle

 What is Codnor Castle?

-Codnor Castle is a medieval fortified residence located near Ripley in Derbyshire, originating in the late fourteenth century.
+Codnor Castle is a medieval fortress situated near Ripley in Derbyshire, originating from the late thirteenth century when it was established by the Codnor family.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007047.

 Who is responsible for protecting Codnor Castle?